hiejulia/flight-booking/README.md

     + Proxy all calls to the target microservice
     + Solve CORS request - Enable CORS headers on the proxy only
     + Zuul integrates with Eureka (discovery-service)
+    + Gateway service that provides dynamic routing, monitor, resiliency, security
 + Load balancing : Ribbon is used for load balancing .
 It is integrated with the Zuul and Eureka services to provide load balancing for both internal and external calls
     + Server side load balancing : Zuul server as edge server
     + Client side load balancing : Ribbon - FeignClient
 + Circuit breaker : Netflix hystrix
-+ Distributed tracing : Zipkin, Spring Cloud Sleuth
++ Distributed tracing : Zipkin, Spring Cloud Sleuth - distributed tracing via logs - distributed tracing system with request visualization
 + Monitoring : Netflix Turbine  - and Dashboard
     + Hystrix provides a dashboard UI `locahost:7979`
     + Turbine stream `http://localhost:8989/turbine.stream`